Overview

 Scenario-Based Training

-2. Run the scenario - Have the agent respond to the test case
+- Run the scenario — Have the worker respond to the test case

-3. Evaluate performance - Check if the agent applies previous feedback correctly
+- Evaluate performance — Check if the worker applies previous feedback correctly

 Collaborative Training

-• Assign team members to focus on specific agent capabilities
+- Assign team members to focus on specific worker capabilities

-• Review weekly to ensure consistent training approach
+- Review weekly to ensure a consistent training approach

 Common Pitfalls to Avoid